christiancadieux/kubequery-postgres/README.md

 - On large clusters, SQL joins can be really slow against the sqlite database used by kubequery.
 The postgres tables are not virtual and can optimized to solve this problem.

 - Only the basic "select * from kubernetes_.." queries are executed by kubequery on the target clusters.
 All complex queries (JOINS, multi-cluster) are done on the postgres database.
-- For speed, the postgres database should be located on the aggregator cluster.
+- Note: For speed, the postgres database should be located on the aggregator cluster.

 ## Kubequery changes